Edward Rasiulis

 Out of 5 stars, I rated this wine: 4

-Golden honey in colour with a medium to medium+ intensity on the nose.
+Medium to light ruby with a touch of garnet in colour with a medium to medium+ intense nose.

 Negatives: None